youssefelghamour/CodeWave/README.md

 - **Normalizr**: Data normalization library for the data fetched from the API.
 - **Immutable.js**: Data structures for managing state immutability.
 - **Webpack**: Module bundler for JavaScript applications.
+- **MongoDB**: NoSQL database used to store application data.
+- **Node.js**: JavaScript runtime environment for building the backend.
+- **Express**: Web framework for building the backend API with Node.js.

 ## Setup